brettchalupa/stencil-site/src/docs/components/styling.md

 ### IE support

-IE11 does not support CSS variables natively, stencil does however provide a best-effort polyfill since it's impossible to polyfill CSS features in the same way JS can be polyfilled.
+IE11 does not support CSS variables natively, Stencil does however provide a best-effort polyfill since it's impossible to polyfill CSS features in the same way JS can be polyfilled.

-The stencil polyfill for CSS variables has plenty of limitations with respect a browser supporting it natively, and incurs a heavy performance overhead.
+The Stencil polyfill for CSS variables has plenty of limitations with respect a browser supporting it natively, and incurs a heavy performance overhead.

 - Global CSS variables can only be declared in `:root` or `html`, they can't be dynamic.
 - Only the stylesheets of `shadow` or `scoped` components can have dynamic CSS variables.